icclab/hurtle_sm/README.md

     On the other hand, to actually retrieve the endpoints and generally attributes of the service dependencies, you **must** use the Resolver class as defined in the service_orchestrator.py file.
 More details in the corresponding section.

-4. Take a copy of `etc/sm.cfg` and customise it according to your own service (e.g. setting the path to your SO bundle as well as to the Service Manifest)
+3. Take a copy of `etc/sm_ops2.cfg` or `etc/sm_ops3.cfg` and customise it according to your own service (e.g. setting the path to your SO bundle as well as to the Service Manifest)

-5. Edit the existing SO implementation and make it work for you.
+4. Edit the existing SO implementation and make it work for you.

 5. Run your service manager.
 Example using the demo: